 |MFS||$0 – $10,000||$0 – $10,000|

 Estate and gift tax

-Note: The additional standard deduction amount for the blind or aged (age 65 or older) in 2019 is $1,650 (up from $1,600 in 2018) for single/HOH or $1,300 (the same as in 2018) for all other filing statuses.
+Note: The additional standard deduction amount for the blind or aged (age 65 or older) in 2020 is $1,650 (the same as in 2019) for single/HOH or $1,300 (the same as in 2019) for all other filing statuses.
 Special rules apply if you can be claimed as a dependent by another taxpayer.

 Alternative minimum tax (AMT)

 |26% rate on AMTI* up to this amount, 28% rate on AMTI above this amount|

 Copyright 2006-Broadridge Investor Communication Solutions, Inc. All rights reserved.

 Broadridge Investor Communication Solutions, Inc. does not provide investment, tax, or legal advice.
 The information presented here is not specific to any individual’s personal circumstances.

 To the extent that this material concerns tax matters, it is not intended or written to be used, and cannot be used, by a taxpayer for the purpose of avoiding penalties that may be imposed by law.
 Each taxpayer should seek independent advice from a tax professional based on his or her individual circumstances.